Friday, May 17, 2013

 -->sadness, love, joy—that evoke emotion in a general way, language can plunge knife-like into a specific area of the heart with pinpoint precision.
 Why do these expressions arise in some cultures and not others?

-Why would a Japanese mother, for example, use language that expresses the emotion between bittersweet, painful and wistful.
+Why would a Japanese mother, for example, use language that expresses the emotion between "bittersweet", "painful" and "wistful"?
 Were there generations of Japanese women whose cherished children broke their hearts?
 Do not mothers in all cultures feel such maternal heartsickness at times?

 Umami and Gedempt by Any Other Name Would Taste as Yummy